Francine Hughes: Crime and trial

 On the day of the fire, March 9, 1977, Francine returned from her secretarial course in the afternoon and found Mickey intoxicated and irate.
 He refused to allow her to make food for their four children, and berated her for some time about quitting school, which she refused to agree to, even after Mickey forced her to burn her schoolbooks.
 He began to physically assault her.
 The police came and spoke to the pair, but left after refusing to arrest Mickey as he had not assaulted her in front of them.
 However, a police officer would later testify that Mickey had warned her that "it was all over" for her because she had called the police.

-Francine again attempted to make dinner for herself and the children, but Mickey swept the food onto the floor.
-He forced Francine to the floor by bending her arm behind her back and made her clean the mess with her hands.
+After the police left, Mickey resumed beating Francine.
+Francine again attempted to make dinner for herself and the children, but Mickey swept the food onto the floor and rubbed her face into the mess.
+He threatened Francine with a knife, then forced her to the floor by bending her arm behind her back and made her clean the mess with her hands.
 When she was finished, he dumped out the trash can on the floor and forced her to clean it again.
 Finally, he forced her to agree to quit secretarial school and burn her textbooks.

-After he forced Francine to cook his dinner, he raped her.
+After Mickey forced Francine to cook his dinner, he raped her.
 She suffered through this last assault until he finally fell into a drunken slumber.
-She decided to wait for her youngest child, Dana, to return home.
+She decided to wait for their youngest child, Dana, to return home.
 When he did not return after some time, Francine decided to burn the house down to prevent a return to life with Mickey.

-She told the three children to put on their coats and wait in the car.
+Francine told the three children to put on their coats and wait in the car.
 She then poured gasoline around Mickey's bed and lit the gasoline.
 The resulting fire consumed the home.
-In the meantime, with her children in the car, Francine drove to the police station so she could confess to the killing.
+In the meantime, with her children in the car, Francine drove to the police station so she could confess to the murder.

-After a trial in Lansing, Michigan, Francine was found not guilty by reason of temporary insanity.
+At her trial in Lansing, Michigan, two of Francine's children testified that their father had hit their mother "a lot of times" over the years.
+Francine was found not guilty by reason of temporary insanity.
 Both the prosecution and the defense agreed that Francine's plight was sympathetic.
 However, no jurors have ever confirmed publicly whether that was a factor in their decision.

-Her mother later said "you did what was best for your husband."
+Her mother later said, "You did what was best for your husband."

 Later years

 In 1980, Hughes married Robert Wilson, a country musician, and became a nurse.
 She was an LPN and worked at several nursing homes.
 After retiring, she sat with the elderly and taught a nursing class.
-She died in Leighton, Alabama, on March 22, 2017, from complications of pneumonia that she developed in late 2016.
+She died in Leighton, Alabama on March 22, 2017, from complications of pneumonia that she developed in late 2016.
 She was 69.